haducloc/access-form/access-forms-guide.md

 - Navigation Buttons: **No**

 ### Form Code Module
+- On Design View, Click on View Code menu on top right navigation.
 - Open the form’s code module and apply the **datasheet-form code template**.
 - Modify the code to match your field names, control names, validation rules, and form names.